What’s The Best Transmission Fluid?

 The Diesel Experts

 At Merchant Automotive, we know a thing or two about the unique requirements of Allison transmissions and the people that love them because we’ve made it our passion for the past 17 years.
-We’ve made it our business to be the experts around these unique trucks and have accumulated a wealth of technical and practical knowledge that allows us to offer some of the most unique products in the Allison / Duramax marketplace.
+We’ve made it our business to be the experts around these unique trucks and accumulate a wealth of technical and practical knowledge that allows us to offer some of the most unique products in the Allison / Duramax marketplace.

 If you drive a Duramax truck, the team at Merchant Automotive has what you need.